gbowerman/azure-myriad/autoscale/readme.md

 - Deploy the scale set with an instance count of 1
 - Browse to the website (port 80), which shows the current backend VM name.
 - Hit the "Do work" button with an iteration count of say 600.
-- After a few minutes the scale set capacity will increase, and refreshing the browser and going to the home page a few times will show additional VM additional backend VM nane(s).
+- After a few minutes the scale set capacity will increase, and refreshing the browser and going to the home page a few times will show additional backend VM name(s).
 - You can increase the work by connecting to more backend websites, or decrease by letting the iterations time-out, in which case the scale set will scale down.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fgbowerman%2Fazure-myriad%2Fmaster%2Fautoscale%2Fvmss-lap-autoscale.json" target="_blank">